B1aZer/vim/README.md

    on any text object
  - aa - around attr object (for html)
  - v_o - o in visual mode goes to the other side of selection
+ - Last edited text saved in . register, you also can jump to with \`.
+ - d_v_d - deletes from cursor to begging of the screen.
+But how ?

  ```
  nmap <Leader>a= :Tabularize /=<CR>